Eventyret/RSSA/README.md

 - Add to movie collection
 - Grabs a random fanart at the first page. (if it exists)
 - Grabs the fanart for the movie you are looking in detail. (if it exists)
-- Places a placeholder image if there is no poster to display.
+- Adds a placeholder image if there is no poster to display.
-- Add button is disabled if you have it in your collection.
+- Button is disabled if you have it in your collection.
+- Url's are now stored as variables (Change your url in `js/api.js`.
+- Go back to search (Using Querystrings)

 ### In Progress
+- Created `js/thetvdb.js` to test TheTVDB Api post function.

+### Features Left to Implement
-- Add to series collection (This is for now disabled) (It needs an API call to TheTVDB)
+- Add to series collection (**This is currently not working due the API from TheTVDB**)
     - Add  POST API for TheTVDB to connect to their endpoint /login
     - Store the token and pass this to their API to get tvdbID to be used in `info.js`
-- Cleanup URL's and make them global variable for easy usage of others.

-### Features Left to Implement
-- Enable AJAX to go back to search (Right now it just takes you back to the main page)

 ## Tech Used